census-instrumentation/opencensus-specs/stats/Record.md

 ## Record usage

-Users MUST record Measurements with the current context (implicit or explicit).
+Users should record Measurements with the current context (implicit or explicit).
 Tags from the current context are recorded with the Measurements if they are any.

-Implementations MUST provide a means of recording Measurements.
-This functionality SHOULD be provided through one of the following options:
+Implementations SHOULD provide a means of recording Measurements.
+This functionality MAY be provided through one of the following options:
 * As a method in a class/package (recommended name Stats/stats), taking a list of Measurement as argument. e.g. `record(List<Measurement>)` or `record(...Measurement)`.
-* As a `record` method of the appropriate class. e.g. `MeasurementMap.record()`.
+* As a `record` method of the appropriate data type. e.g. `MeasurementMap.record()`.

 Example in Java
 ```